Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Landscape Characterization

 \section{Landscape Characterization}

-In this section, we first formally define the KŁ condition and discuss its properties.
-Next, we present the non-asymptotic convergence rate of algorithms for optimization problems satisfying the KŁ condition.
-Lastly, we provide a set of verifiable assumptions for the policy gradient optimization in Section~\ref{subsection: policy gradient formulation} to satisfy the KŁ condition, enabling a non-asymptotic convergence rate for policy gradient methods to achieve globally optimal solutions.
+In this section, we first formally define the P{\L}K condition and discuss its properties.
+Next, we present the non-asymptotic convergence rate of algorithms for optimization problems satisfying the P{\L}K condition.
+Lastly, we provide a set of verifiable assumptions for the policy gradient optimization in Section~\ref{subsection: policy gradient formulation} to satisfy the P{\L}K condition, enabling a non-asymptotic convergence rate for policy gradient methods to achieve globally optimal solutions.